hashicorp/nomad/website/source/docs/internals/telemetry.html.md

 page_title: "Telemetry"
 sidebar_current: "docs-internals-telemetry"
 description: |-
-  Learn about the telemetry data available in Vault.
+  Learn about the telemetry data available in Nomad.
 ---

 # Telemetry

-The Vault agent collects various runtime metrics about the performance of different libraries and subsystems.
+The Nomad agent collects various runtime metrics about the performance of different libraries and subsystems.
 These metrics are aggregated on a ten second interval and are retained for one minute.

-To view this data, you must send a signal to the Vault process: on Unix, this is `USR1` while on Windows it is `BREAK`.
-Once Vault receives the signal, it will dump the current telemetry information to the agent's `stderr`.
+To view this data, you must send a signal to the Nomad process: on Unix, this is `USR1` while on Windows it is `BREAK`.
+Once Nomad receives the signal, it will dump the current telemetry information to the agent's `stderr`.

-This telemetry information can be used for debugging or otherwise getting a better view of what Vault is doing.
+This telemetry information can be used for debugging or otherwise getting a better view of what Nomad is doing.

 Telemetry information can be streamed to both [statsite](http://github.com/armon/statsite) as well as statsd based on providing the appropriate configuration options.